 Interlocking rubber floor tiles are another popular type of flooring you’ll see in traditional gyms.
 Known for their ease and simplicity, rubber flooring tiles click in together like puzzle pieces.
 Sure, it doesn’t get much easier than laying down gym or horse stall mats, but rubber floor tiles are the next best thing in terms of DIY-friendly installation!

 - Professional appearance: Though you can see where tiles come together, high-quality rubber floor tiles can appear virtually seamless.

 - No glue or tape necessary!

 - Easy to cut to fit the shape of your room

 - Installation, while simple, can be time-consuming in large spaces

+For dedicated weightlifters and home gym enthusiasts, we recommend gym mats.
 While you may be tempted to go with the inexpensive horse stall mats, it’s worth saving yourself money and frustration down the road by investing in strong, durable gym floor mats right from the start.
-Your gym floor is literally the foundation of your fitness journey – set yourself up for success with reliable premium flooring.
+Your gym floor is the foundation of your fitness journey – set yourself up for success with reliable premium flooring.